Moneris Convenience Fees - FAQ's

 The fees paid by Memorial for credit card transactions are not negotiable.
 The credit card companies set them and the university is unable to change them.

-Currently the convenience fee paid to Moneris will be 1.85 per cent of the amount paid.
+The convenience fee paid to Moneris will be 2.25 per cent of the amount paid.
 This fee is set by Moneris and is subject to change in the future.

-No, a convenience fee is not allowed to be charged on a face--to--face transaction.
-If you want to use a credit card to pay your student account it must be done through Self-service.
+No, a convenience fee is not allowed to be charged on a card present transaction.
+If you want to use a credit card to pay your student account it must be done through Memorial Self-Service.

 Memorial University does not receive any of the convenience fee.
 The fee is paid directly to Moneris.
 When you pay using a credit card, there will be two charges on your statement; one from Memorial and a separate charge from Moneris for the convenience fee.

-Memorial University will continue to accept credit cards without charging a convenience fee for other payments such as application fees, residence application fees and residence deposits, parking fees, purchases at university bookstores, the Computer Purchasing Center and donations.
+Memorial University will continue to accept credit cards without charging a convenience fee for other payments such as application fees, residence application fees and residence deposits, parking fees, purchases at university bookstores, and donations.

 - Residence fees